Rhoopes25/GroupIS403/README.md

+# IS403 Repository

-Welcome to my IS403 Repostory
+Welcome to my **Introduction to Programming Using JavaScript/Node.js/Express with PostgreSQL** repository! 🎉

+This is where I’ll be keeping my class projects, assignments, and notes for IS403.